esillen/esillen.github.io/_games/bird-is-the-word.md

 ---
 title: Bird is the Word
-subtitle: A frantic arcade game
+description: A frantic arcade game
 year: 2010
 ---
 This is a game I made a long time ago.